ahyakamil/AKCache/README.md

 1. updateType: SMART
 2. serializeClass: Object.class
 3. ttl: 3 hours
+4. conditionRegex: .*

 ### NOTES
 - UpdateType SMART : will return cache and if ttl is more than 75%, it will execute real method to update cache
 - UpdateType FETCH : will return cache and execute real method immediately to update cache
+- for debug you can add properties "logging.level.com.ahyakamil=DEBUG"

 ### Example